-Hudspeth, who serves as president of Denton’s local chapter of the National Association for the Advancement of Colored People (NAACP), has called off-and-on since 1999 for the large statue in front of Denton County’s historic Courthouse on the Square to be removed.
-He has been joined in his efforts recently by student groups and other organizations working for racial justice – and by similar campaigns scrutinizing Confederate symbols across Texas and the US.
+Hudspeth, who serves as president of Denton’s local chapter of the NAACP, has called, off and on since 1999, for the large statue in front of Denton County’s historic Courthouse on the Square to be removed.
+He has been joined in his efforts recently by student groups and other organizations working for racial justice — and by similar campaigns scrutinizing Confederate symbols across Texas and the U.S.

 “I didn’t have any help in the beginning.
 No one was going down [to the County Commissioner’s Court] with me, so I just thought I would have to shut [the campaign] down for a while,” Hudspeth told Truthout from his local resale shop in Denton.